-I think that now I can safely admit that the New Year’s Resolutions for 2017 went overboard on January 3…A late-morning visit to Artis Zoo was the cause of it all.
+I can safely admit now that the New Year’s Resolutions for 2017 went overboard on January 3…A late-morning visit to Artis Zoo was the cause of it all.
 With temperature close to freezing, most of the animals wisely chose refuge in their indoor quarters or burrows.
-So for lunch we ourselves chose refuge and ended up at Burgermeester opposite the Zoo (Plantage Kerklaan 37).
+So for lunch, we ourselves chose refuge and ended up at Burgermeester opposite the Zoo (Plantage Kerklaan 37).

-I believe it’s one of the oldest burger joints in Amsterdam, this year celebrating their 10th anniversary and nowadays with 4 outlets across town.
-I have visited them a few times before and came back as all burgers, toppings and sauces are home-made and the burgers made from scratch.
+I believe it’s one of the oldest burger joints in Amsterdam, this year celebrating its 10th anniversary and nowadays with 4 outlets across town.
+I have visited them a few times before and came back as all burgers, toppings, and sauces are home-made and the burgers made from scratch.

 For the meat, there is ample choice: beef, lamb, wild boar, duck, fish, but there are 2 vegetarian options too.
 The menu rotates regularly and there is “audience participation” as the burger of the month is chosen based on submissions from the clients.

 Further choices are to be made regarding the size of the burger (full size at €8,25-10,00 or mini size at €4,25) and the bread (white Italian rolls or full-grain buns).
 For the carb-conscious, an option to ditch the bun and have your burger wrapped in lettuce and served as a salad is available too (€2 extra).
 Rather atypical for burger joints, no french fries are available: the only sides are baked potatoes, corn on the cob, coleslaw and a couple of salads.